Mirage Rush

 Take Aways and Reflections

-the only thing i needed help from others was from the UI designer because i needed to know what UI i hade to code and how to set up the alpha version of the main menu of the game.
+I communicated with the UI designer because I needed to know what UI I had to implement, and how to set up the alpha version of the main menu.

-A take away from this project is that you have to accept the not everything you make will be in the final build because some things that i created hade to be scrap it because it wasn't fully implemented or the everyone else in the team decided that we don't need it anymore.
+A take away from this project is that you have to accept that not everything you make will be in the final build.
+Some things that I created had to be scrapped.
+Some things were scrapped because they weren't fully implemented, and other things because we decided that those features weren't needed anymore.